serlo/.github/profile/README.md

   mission.
 Each day we make a (little) impact for a more just world.
 - 🎉 **Having fun:** Work always shall be fun!
 We take care of ourselfes and our mental and physical health.
 We celebrate our progress.
-- ✨ **New work – the right way:** We lead together in a efficient and agile way.
+- ✨ **New work – the right way:** We lead together in an efficient and agile way.
 We give space so that everybody can work on one's own responsibility.
 - 🤝 **Together:** We teach, empower and inspire each other.
 We can only achieve our mission of educational equity together in a team and together with other